OpsHubProduct/OpsHub-Docs-Validation-Space/docs/getting-started/registration.md

       For example:
       `/home/administrator/Downloads/OIMV7_130_Linux_OpsHub/jre/bin/java -DOPSHUB_TEMP_DATA=$OPSHUB_TEMP_DATA -jar DecryptionUtility.jar`
     * To reach to `<path to jre>`, follow the below steps:
-      * Go to OpsHub Integration Manager installation folder.
+      * Go to <code class="expression">space.vars.SITENAME</code> installation folder.
 This folder will contain a jre zip.
 Unzip the jre and use this as `<path to jre>` in the above mentioned command.

 * The decrypted UserDetails will be stored in file named `DecryptedRegistrationDetails.txt`.